VANAM-SHIVA-KUMAR/Problem-solving-DSA-using-Python/README.md

 I started the project by learning data structures and algorithms from a book *Problem Solving with Algorithms and Data Structures using Python*.
-It does not contain everything from the book, nor is everything implemented in the same way, but it also contains other data structures, algorithms and problems.
+It does not contain everything from the book, nor is everything implemented in the same way, but it also contains other data structures, algorithms, and problems.

 [Learn Python](https://drive.google.com/file/d/13uhqnOa_9vO5kNM3svl4gOgSdYrLfrPK/view?usp=drive_link)